 How Can I Contact Zerodha Customer Support?

 Traders can look up the answers to a huge range of questions on the Zerodha support portal, including for any login issues.
 Unfortunately, Zerodha does not provide a live chat support service, though customers can call the support line or write to the Zerodha address in India.

 Zerodha only accepts traders from India.

-- NinjaTrader – NinjaTrader offer Traders Futures and Forex trading.
-Use Auto-trade algorithmic strategies and configure your own trading platform, and trade at the lowest costs.
+NinjaTrader – NinjaTrader offer investors futures and forex trading.
+Use auto-trade algorithmic strategies and configure your own platform while trading with the lowest costs.

 Zerodha vs Other Brokers

 Compare Zerodha with any other broker by selecting the other broker below.